What business insurance do I need?

-Your insurer will also want to know whether you own, lease or rent equipment for business use, as this will also affect the level of commercial contents insurance you need in place.
-You may also need to add your lease company as a note of interest on your commercial insurance policy, so check your lease agreement to find out what’s required.
+Your insurer will also want to know whether you own, lease or rent equipment for business use, as this will also affect the level of business contents insurance you need in place.
+You may also need to add your lease company as a note of interest on your business insurance policy, so check your lease agreement to find out what’s required.

 Your insurer will need to know where you and your employees work, as well as what legal systems you may need to operate under so they can make sure you’re properly covered.
 This includes carrying out contracts for companies that are based abroad, even if you never set foot there yourself.

 This will also be a consideration from a data protection perspective, as GDPR stipulates that only data transferred within the European Economic Area (EEA) will be protected under the regulations.

 7. Do you handle sensitive customer or client data?

 If you handle sensitive client data, cyber insurance can protect your business against the negative impacts of a data breach.
 Essentially, the more data you store, the higher the risk.
 And with fines of up to €20 million or up to 4% of your annual global turnover for an infringement of the GDPR regulations, it’s never been more important to make sure you have strict data protection processes in place, as well as a robust cyber insurance policy to protect your business against the fallout of a data breach.